 Voltage control method

-There are some disadvantages for flux control method and armature control method such as poor speed regulation and poor efficiency.
-Voltage control method overcome these problems.
+There are some disadvantages for flux control method and armature control method in the speed control of dc shunt motor such as poor speed regulation and poor efficiency.
+In order to overcome these problems Voltage control method is used.

 1. Multiple voltage control